NiaJ3oE2LM/lfn2324/README.md

 |        |       | attributes         | atom rel. position $\in\mathbb R^3$ | attributes         | N/A                |
 |        |       | labels             | atom ID $\in\mathbb N$              | labels             | N/A                |

-The **DHFR learning task** consist in TODO explain the learning task
+The **DHFR learning task** consist in predicting the correct label of the graph by analysing the information stored in the node features (of each node in the graph), and the connections between the nodes (chemical bonds).

-[Sec.1](#sec1) illustrates different tentatives in generating random collections of graphs starting from the observed data in DHFR with the final goal of assessing statistical significance of analytical node features.
-Resulting z-scores and p-values are analysed but look inconclusive, and therefore all available features are included as input data.
+[Sec.1](#sec1) explores different ideas in generating random collections of graphs starting from the observed data in DHFR with the final goal of assessing statistical significance of analytical node features to enhance input data before Machine Learning (ML) operations.
+Resulting z-scores and p-values are analysed but could be improved considerably by taking into account different analytical features (see appendix [A](#anxA)).

 Sections [2](#sec2) to [6](#sec6) describe the different machine learning models used in tackling the DHFR learning problem.
 All models are developed in a dedicated python script and configured with a dedicated `.toml` file